- Things to Do

-With a bike tour of Central Park, you can cover over six miles of it without being too worn out.
-And not only is an experienced tour guide a wealth a knowledge, but he or she will show you the safest and quickest way to the most famous landmarks.
+With a bike tour of Central Park, you can cover over six miles (10 km) of it without being too worn out.
+And not only is an experienced tour guide a wealth of knowledge, but he or she will show you the safest and most efficient way to the most famous landmarks.

-Our pay-what-you-wish tour operates on a limited schedule.
+Our pay-what-you-wish bike tour of Central Park operates on a limited schedule.
 Therefore, we have listed a few companies with daily schedules that we recommend.

 Let Free Tours by ‘Bike’ tell you the story behind Olmstead and Vaux’s masterpiece.
 You’ll see The Mall and Literary Walk majestically lined with towering elms, the 3,500-year-old Egyptian obelisk Cleopatra’s Needle and the architectural splendor of Bethesda Terrace.

 We’ll watch your bikes as we give you time to climb to the top of Belvedere Castle, where you’ll get a view of the Great Meadow, Shakespeare Garden, and Turtle Pond.

 You’ll see the Dakota Apartments where John Lennon was tragically assassinated and Strawberry Fields where we honor his memory today.

 *Please note that this tour is for experienced bike riders.

 Sites we cover on the Central Park Bike Tour:

 Don’t forget, some hotels, guest houses and bed, and breakfasts offer free or inexpensive bike rentals.
 Also, if you have the New York Pass, bike rentals are included for free, though you may only rent them at certain locations included in the pass (not our partner shop).